 About the museum

 The Museum of Art and Cultural History Schloss Gottorf is part of the largest museum complex between Hamburg and Copenhagen.
-In its permanent exhibition and special shows, it presents the highlights of Schleswig-Holstein’s art and cultural history - from the Middle Ages to today.
-At the same time, the museum has made a name for itself with exhibitions of nationally and internationally known artists.
+In its permanent exhibition and special shows, it presents the highlights of Schleswig-Holstein’s art and cultural history.
+The collection comprises around 120,000 exhibits from the Middle Ages to today.
+It is marked by its diversity, contains genuine treasures, ranging from church art from the Middle Ages to contemporary paintings, from furniture to arts and crafts.

 The house dates back to 1875.